MrShiny608/MrShiny608/_posts/2025-04-22-OhNoYouDidnt.md

 hashmap := make(map[int64]int64, len(data))
 ```

 The rest of the code stays exactly the same.
 The result?
 The allocation "steps" become smaller and smoother.
-There’s still an upfront allocation cost, but now it happens once - early and predictably, which is why we still get steps, but they are much smaller. ✨
+There's still an upfront allocation cost, but now it happens once - early and predictably, which is why we still get steps, but they are much smaller. ✨

 The reason I didn't include this in the above is because it added complexity to the post and this post isn't about Go vs Python, it is about `O(n)` vs `O(n²)`